-Do you kids love Harry Potter?
+Do you kids love the Harry Potter books?
 Most fans read and reread the books.
 But is there life after the Harry Potter series?

 More Harry Potter Related Ideas:

-If you want more learning activities, I highly recommend encouraging your Harry Potter enthusiasts to write fanfiction.
+If you want more learning activities, I encourage your Harry Potter enthusiasts to write fanfiction.
 It’s an engaging way to get kids writing.

 Make your own wands.